Build a Virtual Disk Image¶

 : The virtual machine’s memory in MB (all formats).ncpus

-Additionally, machine
+machine

-supports additional child elements that are covered
+also supports additional child elements that are covered in the following

-Modifying the VM Configuration Directly¶
+Modifying the VM Configuration Directly

 The vmconfig-entry